humphreybc/uxdesignday/README.md

 ### Deploying

-Anything you push to the master branch will be live on uxdesignday.org and uxdesignday.com within 10 minutes of you pushing it.
-Only merge the your working branch into master when you're confident everything is looking peachy!
-You will also need to compile into the /public directory locally before pushing, so make sure you run 'grunt build' one final time.
-And make sure you've merged master into your working branch first to get any of the latest changes.
+Anything you push to the master branch will be live on uxdesignday.org and uxdesignday.com within 10 minutes of pushing it.
+Only merge your working branch into master (after merging master into your local branch first, of course) when you're confident everything is looking peachy!

-The server will pull down your branch and point to the /public folder.
-See the Structure section above for more info.
+You will need to compile locally using 'grunt build' before pushing, since the server simply points to the /public directory and does not compile the code on its own.

+Then simply push up master, and the server will pull down the latest changes within 10 minutes.

 ### Questions?